thenriq/Iris_dataset_Fisher/README.md

 <br/>

-This information were collected by **Edgar Anderson** for his publication in 1936  as it seemed to be an ideal study case about genetic variation and test hypotheses of intra  morphological variation.
+This information were collected by **Edgar Anderson** for his publication in 1936[15]  as it seemed to be an ideal study case about genetic variation and test hypotheses of intra  morphological variation.
 Iris versicolor seems to be a mix between Iris virginica and iris setosa, which might indicate a case of hybridisation between these two species[8]
 <br/>
 <p align="left">
    <img src="images/irises.png" width=601 height=268>
 </p>
 <p align="left">
-Irises - Image from 4
+Irises
 </p>

 <br/><br/>